jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 ---
-title: 'The Full Test Doubles Taxonomy Every R Developer Should Know'
+title: 'You Call Them All Mocks.
+Here Is the Test Doubles Taxonomy for R.'
-description: 'Dummy, Stub, Spy, Mock, Fake — you might call them all "mock".
-Here is what each one actually is, when to reach for it, and what goes wrong when you mix them up.'
+description: 'Dummy, Stub, Spy, Mock, Fake — you probably call them all "mock".
+What each one actually is, when to reach for it, and what goes wrong when you mix them up.'
 pubDate: 2026-05-25
 tags: ["r", "tests"]
 draft: true